gregmcgowan/dagger_fundamentals/src/main/kotlin/com/dagger_fundamentals/part_2_inject/Inject.md

 We can think of a component as the graph of the dependencies in our application.

-Although we haven't explicitly linked our HomeScreen, HomeScreenPresenter and App Dagger is able to construct the graph by looking at the starting point (App) and then subsequently follow any dependancies from there (HomeScreenPresenter and then HomeScreen)
+Although we haven't explicitly linked our `HomeScreen`, `HomeScreenPresenter` and `App` Dagger is able to construct the graph by looking at the starting point (App) and then subsequently follow any dependancies from there (HomeScreenPresenter and then HomeScreen)

 Dagger will then generate code which we can use to inject those objects.
 All generated code will be prefixed with Dagger.
 We then call this generated code  and it will initialise our graph for us.